d-bl/GroundForge/docs/help/Tiles.md

 You can also memorise by counting rows and columns as in a spread sheet, like used for the labels for the stitches in the pair diagram.

-The purple numbers in the form define the absolute position of the solid tile.
-The green numbers define the position of the arrowed green tile relative to the solid tile.

 Foot sides
 ----------